HacKanCuBa/blake2signer/docs/docs/comparison.md

 ### Serializing interface

-*PyJWT* implements [RFC 7519](https://tools.ietf.org/html/rfc7519) for JSON Web Token which is quite complex, not needed in most cases and can easily turn into a *footgun*; this package is uncomplicated and can be used instead on most situations.
+*PyJWT* implements [RFC 7519](https://tools.ietf.org/html/rfc7519) for JSON Web Token which is quite complex, not needed in most cases and can easily turn into a *footgun*; this package is uncomplicated and can be used instead in most situations.
 On the other hand, for a similar utility but without [the many design deficits that plague JWT](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid), see [PASETO](https://paseto.io/).

 === "PyJWT"